 Today's public meeting in Codrington, the island's only village, will decide the outcome of De Niro's proposed plans.

-Top ten islands for holidays in the Caribbean
+Best islands in the Caribbean